doomsquadairsoft/d3vice-xbee-gateway/README.md

 ### Setting up a new XBee for use with d3vice-controlpoint-xbee

 All writes are done using XCTU-NG.
-Feel free do to use OTAP!
+Feel free to use OTAP!
 Default serial settings are 9600/8/N/1/N

   * Update firmware to latest version.
 XBP24-ZB fw is needed.